MicrosoftDocs/windows-dev-docs/hub/powertoys/administrator.md

 1. **Recommended**: PowerToys will display a prompt when an elevated process is detected.
 Open PowerToys Settings.
 Inside the General page, select <kbd>Restart as administrator</kbd>.
 2. Enable **Always run as administrator** in the PowerToys Settings.

 ## Support for admin mode with PowerToys

-PowerToys only needs elevated administrator permission when interacting with other applications that are running in administrator mode.
+PowerToys needs elevated administrator permission when editing protected system settings or when interacting with other applications that are running in administrator mode.
 If those applications are in focus, PowerToys may not function unless it is elevated as well.

 These are the two scenarios PowerToys will not work in: